 All students are under the care of the Joint College Principals.
-They are assisted in looking after the children by their resident Deputy and the two College Matrons.
+They are assisted in looking after the children by their resident Deputy and the three College Matrons.

 The Principals and their Deputy oversee the students’ well being, as well as personal and academic progress.
 The Matrons are responsible for daily and routine health matters, such as ensuring hygiene, dispensing medicines, organising doctors’ appointments, communicating with the King’s Health Centre.